martina-rama/SIR-INN/README.md

 This repository contains the code to evaluate and use **SIR-INN**, a continuous-time epidemiological forecasting framework based on a physics-informed neural approximation of the SIR model.

 The repository is designed to be **readable and reproducible by users with no prior knowledge of Physics-Informed Neural Networks (PINNs)**.
-For this reason, training and dataset generation are encapsulated, and the focus is on model evaluation, parameter inference, and forecasting.
+For this reason, training and dataset generation are encapsulated - but explained in details in the work: [1] - while the focus is on model evaluation, parameter inference, and forecasting.

 ---